 What are your rights?

-The GDPR (General Data Protection Regulations) 2018 entitle you to request a copy of your personal data.
+GDPR entitles you to request a copy of your personal data.
 This is known as a “Subject Access Request”.
 If you wish to make such a request please do so in writing to our Practice Manager, or speak directly to the person in our firm who is dealing with your matter.

 A request for access to your personal data means you are entitled to a copy of the personal data we hold on you – such as your name, address, contact details, date of birth, information regarding your health etc. This means that a Subject Access Request will not normally result in you getting a copy of your file because you are only entitled to your personal data – not the documents that contain that data.

 You have the right to request that personal data that we hold on you is deleted or transferred to a third party and we have a duty to acknowledge these requests.
 They should be submitted in writing to our Practice Manager.
 However please note that our response will be subject to our other legal and regulatory duties and this may impact on our ability to comply fully with such requests.

 Complaints about the use of personal data